ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

+This memo recommends use of Bundle Transfer Protocol - Unidirectional [BTP-U] for this purpose and requests some Ethernet parameters to support this.
+Specifically, it requests:
-This memo recommends use of Bundle Transfer Protocol - Unidirectional [BTP-U] for this purpose and requests some Ethernet parameters to support this, specifically: an EtherType for identifying frames carrying BTP-U payloads ({{<ethertype}}}) and a Multicast MAC address, for indicating the frame is addressed to all BTP-U capable receivers ({{<multicast_mac}}).
+an EtherType for identifying frames carrying BTP-U payloads ({{<ethertype}}}) and a Multicast MAC address, for indicating the frame is addressed to all BTP-U capable receivers ({{<multicast_mac}}).

-While hypothetically applicable to a physical Ethernet LAN, it may find more use within Virtual Private Cloud (VPC) networks, which allow novel software-define connectivity among a set of cooperating Bundle processing cloud compute nodes (i.e. VMs).
-Such deployments can be useful for mission modeling, testbed activities, and may also integrate well with some Ground-Station-as-a-Service (GSaas) network infrastructure.
+While hypothetically applicable to a physical Ethernet LAN, it may be better utilized within Virtual Private Cloud (VPC) networks, which allow novel software-define connectivity among a set of cooperating Bundle processing cloud compute nodes (i.e. VMs).
+Such deployments can be useful for mission modeling, testbed activities, and may also integrate well with some Ground-Station-as-a-Service (GSaaS) network infrastructure.

 ## Congestion Control
 {: #cc}